The Ultimate Mustache Styling Guide

 Cut It Out

-An epic mustache is always badass, but if you don't want a massive handlebar style or long natural 'stache and you're instead going for a corporate beard, you can always trim the mustache down for a tighter look.
-We recommend grabbing a good pair of trimming scissors and following the curve and shape of your upper lip as you trim away the excess hairs.
+An epic mustache is always badass, but if you don't want a massive handlebar style or long natural 'stache, you can always trim the mustache down for a refined mustache style.
+We recommend grabbing a good pair of Beard Trimming Scissor and following the curve and shape of your upper lip as you trim away the excess hairs.
 Pay special attention to the corners - where the middle section of your mustache tends to reach terminal length relatively quickly, the corners can grow quite a bit longer.
 And if you want to keep it tight, uniform, and out of your mouth; be sure you're trimming around the corners to crop the longer hairs.

 And with that, gentlemen, you're ready to style that 'stache.
-So get your necessary tools, and show the world what being a beardsman is all about.
-We're definitely biased, but we think Beardbrand's Mustache Wax is the shit - you can give it a try yourself here: shop wax.
+So, get your necessary tools and show the world what being a beardsman is all about.

 YOU MIGHT ALSO ENJOY